Open-Elegoo-Community/klipper-nozzle-clean-macro/README.md

 **Remember to SAVE & RESTART after variable changes**

 ## Contributing
-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch: `git checkout -b feature-name`.
+2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes.
+3. Make your changes
 4. Push your branch: `git push origin feature-name`.
-5. Create a pull request.
+5. Create a pull request

 ## License
 This project is licensed under the [GPL-3.0 license](LICENSE).